 But Ella is persistent, and now when we went climbing she would want to learn how to jumar, how to abseil, ask me how she would go to the toilet ‘when we’ (not ‘if we’) climbed El Cap.

-Very soon her mum (my long suffering ex-wife) said “What’s this about Ella climbing El Cap?”, to which I replied, “oh it’s just a phase - she’ll soon forget about it”, thinking that at 13 she’d soon be thinking more about boys then big walls.
+Very soon her mum (my long suffering ex-wife) said “What’s this about Ella climbing El Cap?”, to which I replied, “oh it’s just a phase - she’ll soon forget about it”, thinking at 13 she’d soon be thinking more about boys than big walls.

 But like most adults, I underestimated my child.

-She had made it her goal to climb El Cap, and I realised that to let her down was something I couldn’t do.
-I had to make it happen, not matter what it took.
+She had made it her goal to climb El Cap, and I realised to let her down was something I couldn’t do.
+I had to make it happen, no matter what it took.

-The first person to be convinced was Mandy Ella’s mum.
-I left this up to Ella to negotiate, knowing full well the persistence of a child is the greatest force in nature to change adults mind!
-The answer was a yes - but only on the conditions that she would be safe, and that my mate Paul Tattersall was there - the only climber that Mandy trusted.
+The first person to be convinced was Mandy, Ella’s mum.
+I left this up to Ella to negotiate, knowing full well the persistence of a child is the greatest force in nature to change adult minds!
+The answer was a yes - but only on the conditions she would be safe, and that my mate Paul Tattersall was there - the only climber Mandy trusted.
 Paul agreed to come if I could cover the cost of the trip and so with much reluctance Mandy gave Ella her blessing.